grafana/agent/docs/user/set-up/_index.md

 # Set up Grafana Agent

 ## Overview

-If this is your first time using the Grafana Agent, use one of the installation options to install the Grafana Agent based on the platform you are using.
-Alternatively, use the quick start guides to help you with the specifics of sending metrics, logs, and traces to the LGTM (Loki, Grafana, Tempo, Mimir) Stack or Grafana Cloud.
+If this is your first time using Grafana Agent, use one of the installation options to install Grafana Agent based on the platform you are using.
+Alternatively, use the quick start guides to help you with the specifics of sending metrics, logs, and traces to the Grafana Stack or Grafana Cloud.

-If you have already installed the Grafana Agent on your machine, you can jump to the Configure Grafana Agent section.
+If you have already installed Grafana Agent on your machine, you can jump to the [Configure Grafana Agent]({{< relref "../configuration/_index.md" >}}) section.

-To get started with the Grafana Agent Operator, refer to the Operator-specific [documentation](../operator/).
+To get started with Grafana Agent Operator, refer to the Operator-specific [documentation](../operator/).

 ## Installation options